Thunder Bay: Area of Concern

 Over the past 30 years, there has been significant progress in restoring the water and environmental quality in Thunder Bay.
 This includes:

-- implementing stricter regulations introduced in the mid-1990s, which resulted in mill process changes, as well as upgrades to municipal wastewater treatment
+- implementing stricter regulations in the mid-1990s, which resulted in mill process changes, as well as upgrades to municipal wastewater treatment

-- development and implementation of the City of Thunder Bay’s Stormwater Management Plan and several low impact design features in local waterways to address the effects of stormwater on water quality and fish habitat
+- the development and implementation of the City of Thunder Bay’s Stormwater Management Plan and several low impact design features in local waterways to address the effects of stormwater on water quality and fish habitat

-- investment of $20 million to complete the Northern Wood Preservers Alternative Remediation Concept (NOWPARC) project in 2003 to isolate 32,000 cubic meters of highly contaminated sediment and create five hectares of fish habitat
+- an investment of $20 million to complete the Northern Wood Preservers Alternative Remediation Concept (NOWPARC) project in 2003 to isolate 32,000 cubic meters of highly contaminated sediment and create five hectares of fish habitat

-- completion of habitat rehabilitation projects to create 1,700 square meters of fish spawning and nursery areas in the Current River estuary; aquatic habitat in five tributaries flowing into Thunder Bay; island habitat at the mouth of McVicar Creek; and 3 hectares of wetland in the nearshore of McKellar River
+- the completion of habitat rehabilitation projects to create 1,700 square meters of fish spawning and nursery areas in the Current River estuary; aquatic habitat in five tributaries flowing into Thunder Bay; island habitat at the mouth of McVicar Creek; and 3 hectares of wetland in the nearshore of McKellar River

 Restoration of beneficial uses